-Real estate investments can yield some great returns if the proper steps are taken, but many new investors simply do not have the skills or education to make it happen.
-I wanted to write about the importance of real estate education through books.
-This article presents the 10 best books on real estate investing that will get you started in 2021.
-If you read all these books, you will imbibe a lot of information and learn from the case studies of top investors who've achieved great success in real estate investing.
+Real estate investments can provide excellent returns if the proper steps are taken, but many new investors lack the necessary skills and education.
+I wanted to discuss the significance of real estate education through books.
+This article will present the 18 best real estate investing books to get you started in 2022.
+If you read all of these books, you will gain a lot of knowledge and learn from the case studies of top investors who have had great success in real estate investing.

 Are you a real estate investor?
 Are you planning to invest?
 Real estate investing is an ever-evolving industry.
-Real estate is said to be one of the best investments that an individual can make.
-But why do so many people fail at it?
-The first thing you need is to set your mind and habits up for success.
-You also need adequate real estate education to help you out along the way.
+Real estate is regarded as one of the best investments that a person can make.
+But why do so many people struggle with it?
+The first step is to prepare your mind and habits for success.
+You will also require adequate real estate education to assist you along the way.

 Well, real estate investors disagree on many topics, but one that nearly all agree on is the necessity of investing in yourself.
 There are literally thousands of books out there that deal with real estate investing, and I've probably read a lot of them!
 These are my choices of good books on real estate investing for this year.
 What about you?